omniaunusest/desktop-churches-set/README.md

 ---
 ### Desktop Churches Set
 A user-friendly CLI (Command-Line Interface) toolkit for image processing.
 These scripts guide you through each step, ensuring smooth execution with clear instructions and error messages.

+*Pending: Implement dynamic transformation parameters for some 'churches' using API-extracted data.*

  - **[Church of Icons](#1-church-of-icons-to-ico-converter)**
 - **[Church of The New Wave](2-#church-of-the-new-wave-distortions-gospel)**